How do I upgrade my Microsoft SQL cluster on my EC2 Windows instances?

 When upgrading the underlying OS, make sure that the version of Windows you're using is compatible with your SQL version.
 For more information, see How can I upgrade my EC2 Windows Server instance OS to a newer version?

-If your cluster is 2012R2 and above, use a cluster rolling upgrade to minimize downtime.
+If your cluster is 2012R2 or later, use a cluster rolling upgrade to minimize downtime.

 Note: Make sure that you have your SQL licensing information for reference when upgrading.